JaSei/Port-Generator/README.md

 ## port()

-try find some unused port from `min`-`max` ports range
+Tries to find an unused port from `min`-`max` ports range, checking each port in turn until it finds an available one.

-each port is check for avialable
+# SEE ALSO

+[Net::EmptyPort](https://metacpan.org/pod/Net::EmptyPort) (part of the `Test-TCP` distribution, provides a function `empty_port` which does the same thing as the `port` method in this module.

 # LICENSE